grayaa/wemovies/README.md

 ```bash
 git clone https://github.com/grayaa/wemovies.git
 ```
-2. Install the dependencies using Composer:
+2. Install the dependencies using Composer: => use the `composer` binary installed on your computer to run these commands [Download Composer](https://getcomposer.org/):

 ```bash
 cd wemovies/